 We’re talking delicate Asian-inspired meals, comfort dishes done with finesse, sweet little packaged snacks, and a hands-down delicious coffee that made me feel like I was being gently pampered somewhere over the Pacific.
+The Cathay Pacific Business Class food offerings truly exceeded our expectations.
 My husband was just as impressed, which made the whole experience even better.

 We had the privilege of being on the very first Cathay Pacific flight from Dallas-Fort Worth to Hong Kong when it launched in April 2025.
-Out of all my international Business Class flights, this one stood out in the best possible way.
+Out of all my international Business Class flights, this one had such a unique experience that left me craving more.
 So, let’s dive fork-first into everything we ate, sipped, and savored on our 16-hour journey to Hong Kong.

 Dining at 35,000 Feet: Our In-Flight Culinary Experience